Key takeaways

-Over 97 percent of scientists agree that humans cause climate change, according to The Nature Conservancy.
+According to NASA, 97 percent of scientists agree that humans cause climate change.
 So, it’s unsurprising that many people are taking steps to decrease their personal environmental impact.

 For some, this means getting behind the wheel of an electric vehicle.
-In 2022, American EV sales surged to 6 percent of new vehicles sold.
-That’s according to 8 Billion Trees, a carbon offset organization.
+In 2023, American EV sales surged to 7.6 percent of all new vehicles sold, according to Cox Automotive.

 If a climate-conscious vehicle is a top priority for you, consider how driving an EV impacts your carbon footprint.
 Though there’s a carbon cost for manufacturing and charging EVs, studies indicate their lifetime carbon footprint is far lower than driving a conventional car.